Webinar Wrap-Up: Quick Start to Captioning

 In the latest webinar, Quick Start to Captioning, we cover all things captioning.
 We discuss legal compliance, caption formats and compatibility, automated workflows, and so much more.

-Viewers will learn the basics on how to add captions to video content so that it’s accessible, searchable, and SEO-friendly.
+Viewers will learn the basics of how to add captions to video content so that videos are accessible, searchable, and SEO-friendly.

-Keep reading to discover the most important takeaways from the webinar.
+Keep reading to discover the most important takeaways from the captioning webinar.

 All Things Captions